gkourie/Interactive-TicTacToe/README.md

 # Interactive-TicTacToe

-Welcome to Interactive-TicTacToe, a modern twist on the classic TicTacToe game.
-This project brings the game to your terminal with a variety of interactive features.

-## Features

-- **Flexible Board Sizes**: Choose from a variety of board sizes for a customized game experience.
-- **Multiple Input Methods**: Play the game your way with support for GUI, text, and even speech input ().
+Welcome to Interactive-TicTacToe, a simple project to play TicTacToe with support for GUI, (limited) text, and (limited) speech input.

 ## Getting Started